Bob Michel refused to write a book about his life and times in the United States House of Representatives.

 The alarming events in Steve Bannon’s, I mean, Donald Trump’s presidency are coming so fast and furiously, it is impossible to keep up.
 I will summarize it for you simply: it’s horrible.

 The minority party is the minority party because it caters first to its minority factions instead of the national interest.

 1 HEADER Donald Trump, Barack Obama, Economic Policy, Election 2016, FEATURED CONTRIBUTORS, Foreign Policy, Health Care Policy 2016 Elections, Immigration Policy 2016 Elections, Republican Party, Supreme Court aca, affordable care act, antonin scalia, approval rating, Arnold Schwarzenegger, Celebrity Apprentice, congress, Fred Lucas, muslim ban, neil gorsuch, Obamacare, rasmussen, schwarzenegger, Tainted by Suspicion

 A majority of Americans really like their president.

-American Life, Donald Trump, Environmental Policy 2016 Elections, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party alexis chapman, border wall, censorship, Climate Change, climate change denial, executive order, first 100 days, immigrant, immigrant ban, immigrants, John McCain, Lindsey Graham, mexico, muslim, refugee, refugee ban, refugees, scientists, terrorism, trump regret, trumpregret, Twitter, wall
+1 HEADER Donald Trump, American Life, Environmental Policy 2016 Elections, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party alexis chapman, border wall, censorship, Climate Change, climate change denial, executive order, first 100 days, immigrant, immigrant ban, immigrants, John McCain, Lindsey Graham, mexico, muslim, refugee, refugee ban, refugees, scientists, terrorism, trump regret, trumpregret, Twitter, wall

 President Trump’s ban on refugees and on immigrants from a number of Muslim countries has been publically opposed by many Democratic Senators and Representatives and also several high-profile Republicans.